Local park information

 Pirrama Park

-Pirrama Park is a free, non-ticketed managed access vantage point managed by the City of Sydney on New Year’s Eve.
-Pass-outs are not permitted, so if you are planning to celebrate at Pirrama Park, please ensure you bring everything you need with you and arrive early together.
+Pirrama Park is a free, non-ticketed vantage point managed by the City of Sydney.
+Re-entry is not permitted, so if you are planning to celebrate at Pirrama Park, please bring everything you need and arrive early with family and friends.

-The City of Sydney will use 10 car spaces on the northern side of Pirrama Road and a further five car spaces west of this from 6am on 28 December to 6pm on 2 January to set up and take down site infrastructure.
-The image on the back of this letter shows the area which will be used.
+The City of Sydney will use 25 car spaces on the northern side of Pirrama Road and a further 5 car spaces west of this from 6am on 28 December to 6pm on 2 January for equipment set up and removal.

 The site will include:

 Glass and sharp objects are not permitted at Pirrama Park on New Year’s Eve and bags will be checked.
 Intoxicated people will not be permitted entry.
-Site management reserves the right to refuse entry or remove people from the site if they are disruptive or offensive.
+Site management reserves the right to refuse entry and remove disruptive or offensive people.

 For details on road closures and clearway listings, visit our road closures page.